Ellen Niit

 Ellen Niit (born Ellen Hiob; Ellen Niit since 1958) (13 July 1928 – 30 May 2016) was an Estonian children's writer, poet and translator.
 Over her lifetime, she penned more than forty books of both prose and poetry for children.
 She also wrote a number of collections of prose and poetry for adults.
 Her works have been translated into eighteen languages.

 Biography

 Ellen Hiob was born in 1928 in Tallinn, Estonia.
-She attended school in Tapa and in Tallinn, then graduated from the University of Tartu in the field of Estonian philology in 1952.
-After working as a poetry consultant at the Writers' Union of the ESSR from 1956 to 1961, she was forced to resign for ideological reasons.
-Afterward, Niit worked as an editor of children's television programmes, and in 1963 became a freelance translator and writer.
+She attended school in Tapa and in Tallinn, and then graduated from the University of Tartu with a degree in Estonian philology in 1952.
+After working as a poetry consultant at the Writers' Union of Estonia from 1956 to 1961, she was forced to resign for ideological reasons.
+Afterward, Niit worked as an editor of children's television programmes, and in 1963 she became a freelance translator and writer.

-Hiob first married folklorist and literary scholar Heldur Niit in 1949.
-They had one son, noted psychologist Toomas Niit, in 1953.
-The couple divorced in 1958, the same year she wed writer Jaan Kross; their children are Maarja Undusk (born 1959), Eerik-Niiles Kross (born 1967) and Märten Kross (1970).
+Hiob first married the folklorist and literary scholar Heldur Niit in 1949.
+They had one son, the noted psychologist Toomas Niit, in 1953.
+The couple divorced in 1958, and the same year she wed the writer Jaan Kross; their children are Maarja Undusk (born 1959), Eerik-Niiles Kross (born 1967), and Märten Kross (1970).